What is FlashFunders?

 Since FlashFunders Shareholders Services, LLC is a registered transfer agent, investments made by Reg CF investors will not count toward the SEC investor threshold rules that require an issuer to register its securities with the SEC under Section 12(g) of the Exchange Act.
 A company must be current in its annual reporting obligations, and have less than $25 million in assets.

 What are the investment terms for my offering on FlashFunders?

-Reg CF investors purchase Flash CF Preferred Stock for any investment under $20K, and Reg D investors purchase FlashSeed Preferred Stock for any investment of $20K or more.
+Reg CF investors purchase Flash CF Preferred Stock and Reg D investors purchase FlashSeed Preferred Stock.
 They are the same price, but have different investor rights.